Sequential Monte Carlo EM for multivariate probit models: Methodology

-The effect on the invariance of assuming equal regression coefficients across components seems to have been overlooked by \cite{art:ChibG98} as they required $\bs{\Omega}'$ to be in correlation form.
-Maximizing over an overly constrained space leads in general to a lower likelihood than when only imposing the conditions needed to ensure identifiability.
-Nevertheless, were the correlation form desired for modelling reasons, one can perform the maximization by setting D to be the identity matrix and using $\bs{X}_{\mathrm{c}}^{j}$ in the formulae in subsection~\ref{reinvariant}.
+Maximising over an overly constrained space leads in general to a lower likelihood than when only imposing the conditions needed to ensure identifiability.
+Nevertheless, were the correlation form desired for modelling reasons, maximisation can be performed by setting $\bs{D}$ to be the identity matrix and using $\bs{X}_{\mathrm{c}}^{j}$ in the formulae \eqref{eq:betaoptQtilde} and \eqref{eq:OmegaA} above.